ribase/drone-s3-sync/README.md

 Drone plugin to synchronize a directory with an Amazon S3 Bucket.

 ## How to build
-Be sure that a docker process is active, then just `cd` into this repo an type
+Be sure that a docker process is active, then just `cd` into this repo an type.
 ```
 $~: ./buildPush.sh
 ```